 They’re fairly loud and have a bright tone.
 However, the 15-inch size adds some warmth to the mix, adding complexity to the sound.
-They easily cut through any loud stage mix, making them great options for rock and metal.
+They easily cut through any loud stage mix, making them one of the best hi hats for metal and rock.
 The wash can fill a room and they don’t need to be played too hard to make a solid impact.

 I’m surprised at how articulate they sound considering the large sound.
 While 15” hats are typically quite washy, fast patterns can easily be heard with these.
 I think it’s due to how heavy they are.
 The weight is great if you’re planning on really digging into these.

 I’d only suggest getting these hats if you’re a rock or metal drummer.
 They’ll sound way too aggressive in softer settings.
 Even though the chick sound when you close your foot is great for jazz, I found that the sound of the stick hitting the surface was a bit too loud.

 There’s something special about these hi-hats and it’s reflected in the craftsmanship.
 You won’t want to play a cheaper pair after playing on these.
 Paiste has a reputation for making some highly expensive cymbals.
 These 2002 hi-hats fall right into that, so you’ll be spending a fair bit of cash on these.

 Sticking to the topic of heavier cymbals, these Meinl Classics Custom Dark hi-hats are incredibly popular amongst metal drummers.
 When I first saw these, I was shocked by how bold the black color looked.
 However, it’s the boldness that seems to give these hats such character.